perl11/cperl/STATUS.md

 Some fixes in my `rurban/distroprefs` repo for certain CPAN modules are needed.

-For 5.24.1c with some modernized core modules some signatures are pretty strictly typed to catch wrong usages and enforce better code.
+Since 5.24.1c with some modernized core modules some signatures are pretty strictly typed to catch wrong usages and enforce better code.
 See the `Test::More::skip()` [FAQ](https://github.com/perl11/cperl/issues/153#issuecomment-224515895) or below.
 Patches are needed for `Module::Build`, `IO::Socket::SSL` and `Net::SSLeay`.